Trustpilot

 We have worked with Whistler Blackcomb to offer you a place on the Whistler Blackcomb Snow School University programme.

-The 4 week course provides of 3 weeks intensive training (two weeks on snow training) to improve your technique and confidence to prepare you for your Level 1 exam, which takes place in week four.
+The 3 week course provides of 2.5 weeks intensive training (two weeks on snow training) to improve your technique and confidence to prepare you for your Level 1 exam, which takes place in week three.

 The programme runs Monday-Thursday and includes the exam fees for your CSIA Level 1 and the Teaching Children Module – a pre-requisite to you starting work with Whistler Kids.

 You will be provided with a ski pass for the duration of your course.
-This turns into a season long ski pass once you begin your job.
+This turns into a season long ski pass once you begin your job (after gaining the ski instructor certification).

-• Volunteering at a local Beavers or Brownies group
+- Volunteering at a local Scouting or Guiding group

-• Coaching sport to younger years at school
+- Coaching sports to younger students at school

 Day 1

-Arrive mid-November at Vancouver Airport and meet Tory, our Oyster rep. You will then transfer with the rest of your group to a hostel in the city for your first night.
+Arrive mid-November at Vancouver Airport and meet one of our Oyster reps who are previous participants of the same programme.
+You will then transfer with the rest of your group to a hostel in the city for your first night.

 Day 2